The Katz-Klemm-Vafa conjecture for K3 surfaces

 \subsection{Disconnected case}

-To deal with the case or arbitrary support, we write a stable pair $(F,s)$ on the rubber target as a direct sum of stable pairs with connected supports: \beq{decom} (F,s)\,=\,\bigoplus_i(F_i,s_i)\,. \eeq By stability we may assume, without loss of generality, that $(F_1,s_1)$ is supported on the interior of the first bubble.
+To deal with the case of arbitrary support, we write a stable pair $(F,s)$ on the rubber target as a direct sum of stable pairs with connected supports: \beq{decom} (F,s)\,=\,\bigoplus_i(F_i,s_i)\,. \eeq By stability we may assume, without loss of generality, that $(F_1,s_1)$ is supported on the interior of the first bubble.

-The decomposition \eqref{decom} holds in a neighbourhood of $(F,s)$ in $R$ (though the $i^{th}$ summand need not have connected support for pairs not equal to $(F,s)$).
+The decomposition \eqref{decom} holds in a neighborhood of $(F,s)$ in the moduli space $R$ (though the $i^{th}$ summand need not have connected support for pairs not equal to $(F,s)$).
 The obstruction sheaf $\Ob_\F$ is additive with respect to the decomposition: $\ext^2_{\pi_R}(\II,\II)_0$ splits into a corresponding direct sum.
 We will prove \eqref{map3} is an isomorphism on the summand $(F_1,s_1)$.
-The isomorphism will follow from the connected case after we have set up some notation.
-Since the maps (\ref{map1}, \ref{map3}) are linear, both statements of Proposition \ref{lemm} are obtained immediately from the isomorphism of \eqref{map3} on $(F_1,s_1)$.
+The isomorphism will follow from the connected case after we have set up appropriate notation.
+Since the map \eqref{map1} is linear, the result will prove \eqref{map1} has no zeros.
+We will address the injectivity claim for the map \eqref{map3} in the statement of Proposition \ref{lemm} at the end of the proof.

 Suppose $(F,s)$ is supported on $X[k]$.
-In a neighbourhood of $X[k]$, a chart for the stack of $(n,\beta)$-marked expanded degenerations of $X$ is given by \beq{chat} \C^k\big/(\C^*)^k \eeq where the group acts diagonally \cite{LiRelative}.
+In a neighborhood of $X[k]$, a chart for the stack of $(n,\beta)$-marked expanded degenerations of $X$ is given by \beq{chat} \C^k\big/(\C^*)^k \eeq where the group acts diagonally \cite{LiRelative}.
 We let $t_1,\ldots,t_n$ denote the coordinates on the base $\C^k$.
 Let $x$ be the coordinate pulled back from the base $\Delta$ of the $K3$-fibration $X$.

 The universal family

 restricted to the chart \eqref{chat}, is constructed by the following sequence of $(\C^*)^k$-equivariant blow-ups of $X\times\C^k$: \begin{itemize} \item Blow-up $X\times\C^k$ along $x=0=t_1$ (the product of the surface $S\subset X$ and the first coordinate hyperplane). \item Blow-up the result along the \emph{proper transform} of $x=0=t_2$, (the proper transform of $S$ times the second coordinate hyperplane). \item At the $i$th stage, blow-up the result of the previous step in the proper transform of $x=0=t_i$. \end{itemize} After $k$ steps, we obtain the universal family \eqref{unif} over the chart \eqref{chat}.